 What is the Difference Between Craniosacral Therapy and Reiki?

-I"m reminded of what a virtue patience is when in this situation arises, reminding myself that no person who has studied or received craniosacral therapy would answer that way.
+I resist the urge to roll my eyes when in this situation arises, reminding myself that no person who has studied or received craniosacral therapy would answer that way.
 That being said, I am a practitioner of both and by no means want to belittle Reiki, it's a great form of therapy and I hope more people begin to practice it, but it is not craniosacral therapy.

 "What's the difference?" you ask.
 Reiki is when the practitioner works with the observation, manipulation, or movement of the energetic life force around and within an individual, otherwise known as "ki" (pronounced "chi").
 You can call this electromagnetic waves, energy, the force, however it makes sense to you as I believe it merits more research.
 Often, Reiki does not actually involve physical contact with the client.

 During a session, a practitioner receives intuitive messages from the client's system and scans her/him for a number of different energetic qualities around the body.
 Furthermore, while this practice can yield great results for their clients, it's a little ambiguous over what health concerns it addresses directly.
 It works more in conjunction with energetic blocks that impede recovery.